saiba-tenpura/portfolio/content/blog/custom-cel-shaded-avatar.md

 ## Modifying Normals

 The first of which is to modify the normals of the 3D model since they are responsible for determining a surface's orientation towards a light source and effect how it is being shaded.
-Usally the normals of a model are automatically calculated but many 3D modelling programs also allow us modify them and thus we are able to dictate how light interacts with our model.
+Usally the normals of a model are automatically calculated but many 3D modelling programs also allow us to modify them and thus we are able to dictate how light interacts with our model.
 One easy way to adjust the normals is to use a simplified mesh and transfer it's normals onto our target mesh for example to recreate the shading of a drawn head in 3D space we can use a sphere.
 The process is of course not perfect and you might need to do some additional manual tweaking.

 <video autoplay loop>
   <source src="/blog/custom-cel-shaded-avatar/sb-normal-comparison.mp4" type="video/mp4" />